borkdude/deps.clj/README.md

 If your `clojure` installation works well for you, then you don't need this.
 This is not a criticism on the official implementation of the `clojure` runner.
-It's awesome and has served me well for years.
+It's awesome and has been serving me well for years.

 Reasons why I made this: